ibanknatoPrad/botan_randombit_Austereich_wiki/Libraries.md

-Here's a list of libraries that use or extend Botan.
+Here's a list of libraries that use or extend Botan or are relevant to cryptography in general.
 Feel free to add a link and description of yours if you like.

 Networking
 --------------------------